suggestion is to come up with reasonably clear ideas about what you want

 LEARN from your peers (pay attention to what they do, and ask questions)

-DEVELOP creative skills that can benefit your work and career (and might lead to extra rewards)
+BE CREATIVE and develop uncommon skills that can benefit your work and career (and bring extra rewards)

 WRITE as much as you can, and develop an appreciation for style, synthesis and lack of typos